Fast Rates for the Regret of Offline Reinforcement Learning: Abstract

 \section{Abstract}

 We study the regret of reinforcement learning from offline data generated by a fixed behavior policy in an infinite-horizon discounted Markov decision process (MDP).
 While existing analyses of common approaches, such as fitted $Q$-iteration (FQI), suggest a $O(1/\sqrt{n})$ convergence for regret, empirical behavior exhibits \emph{much} faster convergence.
 In this paper, we present a finer regret analysis that exactly characterizes this phenomenon by providing fast rates for the regret convergence.
 First, we show that given any estimate for the optimal quality function $Q^*$, the regret of the policy it defines converges at a rate given by the exponentiation of the $Q^*$-estimate's pointwise convergence rate, thus speeding it up.
 The level of exponentiation depends on the level of noise in the \emph{decision-making} problem, rather than the estimation problem.
 We establish such noise levels for linear and tabular MDPs as examples.
 Second, we provide new analyses of FQI and Bellman residual minimization to establish the correct pointwise convergence guarantees.
 As specific cases, our results imply $O(1/n)$ regret rates in linear cases and $\exp(-\Omega(n))$ regret rates in tabular cases.
+We extend our findings to general function approximation by extending our results to regret guarantees based on $L_p$-convergence rates for estimating $Q^*$ rather than pointwise rates, where $L_2$ guarantees for nonparametric $Q^*$-estimation can be ensured under mild conditions.